web3data/web3data-js/docs/api.md

 #### new Address()

-Contains methods pertaining to the `/address` endpoints of Amberdata's API.
+Contains methods pertaining to the `/address` endpoint of Amberdata's API.